millerk22/emc2-labs/EMC2-Labs-Fall/lab05.rst

 	raise Exception('Error: Vectors have different lengths.')

-Unless appropriately caught, an exception will immediately terminate not only the current function, but also every function above it in the stack.
+Unless appropriately caught, an exception will immediately terminate not only the current function, but also every function that called it.
 So for instance if function ``A`` calls function ``B`` which calls function ``C``, and ``C``  raises an exception, then all three functions will terminate without returning a value, and the exception message will be printed.

 ``Exception`` is a generic exception.
 It can be a good idea to raise a more specific exception that is more descriptive depending on the context.
 In the above example, we might instead raise a ``ValueError`` above when the vectors have different lengths.